MohitGoel92/Wine-Classification-Analysis/README.md

 LDA is a dimensionality reduction technique that is used in the preprocessing step for pattern classification.
 The goal is to project the dataset under study onto a lower dimensional space.
 LDA differs from PCA because, in addition to finding the component axises, with LDA we are interested in the axes that maximise the seperation between multiple classes.
 Therefore, from the n independent variables of the dataset under study, LDA extracts (p less than or equal to n) new independent variables that seperate the most of the classes of the independent variable.

-The goal of LDA is to project a feature space (a dataset of n-dimensional samples) onto a smaller subspace k where (k<n), while maintaining the class-discriminatory information.
+The goal of LDA is to project a feature space (a dataset of n-dimensional samples) onto a smaller subspace k where (k is less than or equal to n), while maintaining the class-discriminatory information.

 Both PCA and LDA are linear transformation techniques used for dimensional reduction.
 PCA is described as unsupervised but LDA is supervised because of the relation to the dependent variable.